t3hj/portfolio-website/README.md

 ## Features

 - **Responsive Design** 📱: Optimized for all devices, ensuring a seamless experience on desktops, tablets, and mobile phones.
+- **Theme Toggle** 🌓: Switch between light, dark, and custom themes for comfortable viewing.
 - **Interactive Navigation** 🧭: Easy-to-use navigation bar to access different sections of the website.
+- **Parallax Effects** ✨: Engaging parallax scrolling effects for an interactive experience.
-- **Project Showcase** 💻: Detailed descriptions and links to my projects.
+- **Project Showcase** 💻: Detailed descriptions and interactive demos of my projects.
-- **Skills Section** 🛠️: Overview of my technical skills and proficiencies.
+- **Skills Section** 🛠️: Comprehensive overview of my technical skills with proficiency levels.
 - **Contact Form** 📬: Reach out to me directly through the website.
 - **Social Media Links** 🌐: Connect with me on GitHub, LinkedIn, Discord, and Instagram.